dalesgit/obsidian/pages/lydia-memories.md

 - # Move to South Bend
 	- She kept me out of the loop in choosing a school.
 	- Somehow I got the message from the priest on Kaua'i (spiritual director for Happening?) that a parent should pay for whatever school the child chooses
 	- Glad that she was associated with my alma mater.
-Disappointed that she was going to be around
+Disappointed that she was going to be around the old cronies and family of Bridget.
 - # Post-Divorce
+	- Desire for connection.